vmware-tanzu/package-for-kpack/README.md

 3. Create a ClusterStack.

-   A stack resource is the specification for a [cloud native buildpacks stack](https://buildpacks.io/docs/concepts/components/stack/) used during build and in the resulting app image.
+   A ClusterStack resource is the specification for a [cloud native buildpacks stack](https://buildpacks.io/docs/concepts/components/stack/) used during build and in the resulting app image.

    We recommend starting with the [paketo base stack](https://github.com/paketo-buildpacks/stacks) as shown below: